Roger W. Wheeler State Beach

 Beach More, Wait Less Logo

-Thank you for another fantastic RI State Beach Season.
-In the off-season, all gates and parking lots remain open except in cases of an extreme weather event like hurricanes.
+All state beaches are following regular off-season operations.
+In the off-season, all gates and parking lots remain open except in cases of an extreme weather event like a hurricane.
+Salty Brine State Beach’s concession and Misquamicut State Beach’s concessions will remain open during weekends, weather permitting, for a few weeks following Labor Day.
 Portajohns are available at most locations and will remain as weather conditions allow.

 Roger W. Wheeler State Beach

-Protected from Block Island Sound by an extensive breakwater barrier, this is a popular beach for young children and families due to the gentle surf, playground, and modern beach pavilion with a kid-friendly environmental educational area.
+Protected from Block Island Sound by an extensive breakwater barrier, this is a popular beach for young children and families due to the gentle surf and modern beach pavilion with food concessions and a kid-friendly environmental educational area.
 Be sure to plan and purchase your parking pass ahead of time so you can use the express lane!
 Check the status of the parking lot here.

 Often referred to locally as Sand Hill Cove, Roger W. Wheeler State Beach was renamed in August 1970 to recognize Captain Roger W. Wheeler (1907-1969), the creator of the Rhode Island State Life-Saving System.
 Without a cadre of life guards at the beaches, who promoted safe swimming practices, the public use of our coastal waters would have amounted to little more than an “attractive nuisance.”
 Trained, alert, and capable life guards have prevented many family tragedies over the years.